ynevet/body-validator/README.md

 # body-validator
-Easy to use POST request body validator.
+Easy to use JS POST's request body validator

 ##### Example: